-Remember, you too can say with the psalmist, "I do not turn aside from your rules, for you have taught me."
+Remember, you too can say with the psalmist, "I have not turned aside from Your ordinances, for You Yourself have taught me."

 Passing the Mantle Important Note to Precept Leaders

 IMPORTANT NOTE TO PRECEPT LEADERS

 We have included an optional assignment after the last lesson for you and your students to aid in reviewing the kings and prophets studied in this course.